Back to Case Studies

 Diagnosing the problems

-Translating complexity into a design strategy
+Translating problems into a design strategy

-The support handled a technically complex cases such as EV charging infrastructure, hardware diagnostics, and installations.
+The support handled fairly complex cases such as EV charging infrastructure, hardware diagnostics, and installations.
 Mapping query patterns against resolution paths identified a clear segmentation: the majority of queries followed predictable logic flows.
 Only a minority required specialist intervention.
+This became the foundation for the redesign.
+Rather than optimising a three-tier escalation model, the strategy shifted to automating the majority and specialising the few, consolidating human support to a single tier reserved for complex cases.

 To move product decisions from opinion to objective evidence, I introduced a prioritisation framework to the design roadmap.
 Using RICE scoring, MoSCoW analysis, and Impact vs. Effort mapping, every UX initiative was evaluated against business value and feasibility before entering the backlog.
 When user needs conflicted with business objectives, the framework made trade-offs visible, giving stakeholders a transparent basis for prioritisation rather than competing intuitions.